xinwenfu/mitmproxy-get/README.md

 # MITM against HTTPS

-mitmproxy is able to decrypt encrypted traffic on the fly (more information can be found here).
-There are two methods to enable such function :
+mitmproxy is able to [decrypt encrypted traffic on the fly](https://docs.mitmproxy.org/stable/concepts-howmitmproxyworks/).
+There are two methods to enable such function:
 - Install mitmproxy’s CA on the client device.
 - Use the self-signed server certificate as mitmproxy’s CA.
 Since our client ESP32 does not have functions for installing trusted CA, we use the second method.